Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 *	All information relating to active Peers and staking
 *	Global information (such as the latest Block timestamp)

-Since it is a DDV, it follows that a State is a Merkle Tree, and has a unique VID.
+Since it is a DDV, it follows that a State is a Merkle DAG, and has a unique VID.
 This means that if two Peers compute a State update and announce the VIDs, it is possible to immediately validate if they computed the same resulting State.

 #### Reduction to Block Ordering Problem